dingchaoz/chatbot-backend/README.md

 Get response in streaming
 ![Alt text](./diagrams/streaming-response.png)

-Then clone this repo, follow the readme to use pnpm for installation, then go to http://localhost:5173/chat to start chatting, and user can provide feedback which helps evaluation of the performance, and we see retrieved contexts are also provided to user:
+Then clone this repo https://github.com/dingchaoz/chatbot-frontend , follow the readme to use pnpm for installation, then go to http://localhost:5173/chat to start chatting, and user can provide feedback which helps evaluation of the performance, and we see retrieved contexts are also provided to user: